Now that it's officially summer, here's a wonderful and super easy dessert to shine even on a special occasion.

 -

-500 ml strained vegetable or Greek yogurt
+500 ml of strained plant-based or Greek yogurt

 -